Skip to content

 Connoisseurs and enthusiasts of tea are often on the search for unique and exciting flavors of true tea that engage the senses.
 Among the brilliant flavors that can be crafted from the single tea plant: Camellia Sinensis, muscatel flavors stand out for their sweet wine-like flavor notes.

-The origins of muscatel notes in tea, however, doesn't come from muscat grapes.
+The origins of Muscatel tea, however, doesn't come from muscat grapes.
 Though fascinatingly similar in taste and aroma, muscatel notes in tea arise completely free of muscat grapes.
-In this blog, we'll explore how muscat notes arise in tea leaves.
+In this blog, we'll explore how muscat notes arise in tea leaves and why they are so sought after.

 Muscat notes in tea are generally elusive.
 They were first discovered during the second flush summer harvests of Darjeeling tea.
 Teas harvested from Nepal's high-altitude farms during the second flush also have distinct muscatel notes, such as our KTE Muscatel Reserve and our White Prakash white tea, an atypical white tea that is also sometimes referred to as silvery oolong.